Cuba dissidents say 38 activists freed as part of deal with U.S.

 Sanchez highlighted the cases of former high-ranking Cuban government official Miguel Alvarez and his wife, Mercedes Arce, a noted academic, who were jailed in 2012 for undisclosed crimes against the state.
 Alvarez was sentenced to 25 years, while Arce was given a 15-year term, sources close to their families said.

-Most of those released this week were accused of offenses such as resisting arrest and threatening police officers, and had been given shorter sentences of two to five years.
+Most of those released this week were accused of offences such as resisting arrest and threatening police officers, and had been given shorter sentences of two to five years.

 The hip-hop artist Angel Yunier Remon, known as "The Critic", was serving the longest prison term, eight years.